 There are many ways to look at fatigue.
 One common breakdown is peripheral fatigue and central fatigue.
 Peripheral muscular fatigue is simply the physical stress, break down, accumulation of metabolites, and depletion of glycogen that muscles experience during training (strength tr. mainly).
 This decreases strength, power, and performance and causes muscle soreness.
 Central fatigue is a bit different (an endurance exercise produces a high level of CNS fatigue).
 If you think about it, it makes sense that the central nervous system doesn’t fatigue easily.
 Muscle fatigue is easy to imagine: it can occur mechanically.
 Muscle fibers can literally tear from the tension of hard contractions.
 For the CNS many people speak of ‘’neural fatigue’’.
 The CNS is more similar to a computer than a muscle.
 A computer doesn’t fatigue with use.
 Sure, it can overheat and over the years it can become slower, but it doesn’t fatigue acutely…

 MUSCLE DAMAGE is likely a major factor to consider in an attempt to explain post-match fatigue (characterized by muscle soreness, increased passive muscle stiffness, muscle swelling, prolonged reduction in maximal muscle force production…, so paying more attention to this while choosing recovery method makes more sense).
+“You can tell you are causing muscle damage because of the burning you will feel during exercise and the soreness in that muscle you feel four to eight hours later” (Strength & Conditioning Journal, October 2013;35(5):16–21).
 Mental fatigue is an additional factor to consider in the attempt to explain post soccer match fatigue.
 In summary, central fatigue seems to be the main cause of the decline in maximal voluntary contraction and sprinting ability, whereas peripheral fatigue seems to be more related to increased muscle soreness and therefore seems very likely linked to muscle damage and inflammation.
 Post-match fatigue may be associated with glycogen depletion, muscle damage and mental fatigue.
 We will return to this interesting topic later…

 Ok, let’s start teasing with hydration… Plain water immediately after the game (replace 1.5x fluid lost) is very important because glycogen replenishment can’t be done without water (aside other important stuff that water is doing).
 Proper glycogen repletion is very important for proper overall recovery.